-Fun and fruity soft drink alternatives that will satisfy your sugar craving, look impressive and even the kids will love.
+Fun and fruity alternatives that satisfy your sugar cravings, look impressive and the kids will love

 In Australia, soft drink is commonly available, heavily advertised and affordable; which has led to a 30% increase in consumption over the past 10 years.
 That’s fairly startling considering we all know the high levels of sugar contained within those delicious bubbles – up to 40 g per can of cola, equivalent to 10 teaspoons!
 You wouldn’t pile 10 teaspoons of sugar in your coffee, so trying any of the alternatives below, even slightly sweetened, you’ll be ahead of the health curve compared to those slamming the soda.

 Literally fruit added to water, not only do these drinks look fantastic, they also provide some extra nutrients.
 Experiment with different fruit and veg combinations to find your perfect blend.
 We recommend slices of orange, cucumber, ginger and mint to make a virgin Pimms cocktail, or strawberry and lemon for a citrusy boost with a bit of sweetness.

 Once you try this winning combo we promise you won’t go back!
 Brew a strong batch of your favourite herbal tea (such as cranberry, pomegranate or rose hip), let it cool and then combine in a glass with plain mineral water.
 It’s sharp and refreshing, and you can add a bit of honey or sugar if you’d prefer.

 3. Juice and soda water